OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-nodejs.md

             // TODO 1: Tell Office to get a bootstrap token from Azure AD.

-            // TODO 2: Attempt to exhange the bootstrap token for an
+            // TODO 2: Attempt to exchange the bootstrap token for an
             //         access token to Microsoft Graph.

             // TODO 3: Handle case where Microsoft Graph requires an